Decoding Dark Matter Substructure without Supervision: Introduction

-A promising means to identify the nature of dark matter is to study substructure in dark matter halos.
-Different models come into their own on {\it subgalactic} scales which allow current and future observational programs to start to constrain potential dark matter candidates \cite{Buckley:2017ijx, Drlica-Wagner:2019xan, Simon:2019kmm}.
-While it is possible to study larger substructures such as ultra-faint dwarf galaxies (see for example \cite{Drlica-Wagner:2015ufc}), subhalos on smaller scales suffer from suppressed star formation, making manifest the need for a gravitational probe.
+A promising path to identify the nature of dark matter is to study substructure in dark matter halos.
+Variation between model predictions on {\it subgalactic} scales will allow current and future observational programs to begin to constrain potential dark matter candidates \cite{Buckley:2017ijx, Drlica-Wagner:2019xan, Simon:2019kmm}.
+While it is possible to study larger substructures such as ultra-faint dwarf galaxies (for example \cite{Drlica-Wagner:2015ufc}), subhalos on smaller scales have suppressed star formation, making manifest the need for a gravitational probe.
 Promising directions to identify substructure gravitationally include tidal streams \cite{Ngan:2013oga, 2016ApJ...820...45C, 2016PhRvL.116l1301B, 2016MNRAS.463..102E} and astrometric observations \cite{Mishra-Sharma:2020ynk, VanTilburg:2018ykj, Feldmann:2013hqa, 2016arXiv160805624S}.
-Another avenue to consider is strong gravitational lensing which has seen encouraging results in detecting the existence of substructure from strongly lensed quasars \cite{sub1,sub2,sub3}, high resolutions observations with the Atacama Large Millimeter/submillimeter Array \cite{alma} and extended lensing images \cite{2010MNRAS.408.1969V,2012Natur.481..341V,2014MNRAS.442.2017V,Ritondale:2018cvp,veg,koop,veko}.
+Another avenue to consider is strong gravitational lensing which has seen encouraging results in detecting the existence of substructure from strongly lensed quasars \cite{sub1,sub2,sub3}, high resolutions observations with the Atacama Large Millimeter/submillimeter Array \cite{alma} and, extended lensing images \cite{2010MNRAS.408.1969V,2012Natur.481..341V,2014MNRAS.442.2017V,Ritondale:2018cvp,veg,koop,veko}.

-Bayesian likelihood analyses have been proposed as a sensible first approach to identifying dark matter by determining if a given model is consistent with a set of lensing images – analyses of this nature have been performed in the context of particle dark matter substructure \cite{pcat,subs}.
-These approaches can be hampered by significant computational expense, while other approaches, like machine learning algorithms, can give nearly instantaneous results – if the computational expense of the training process is ignored.
-It is entirely possible to implement a \emph{supervised} analysis that implements something akin to a standard Bayesian approach.
+Bayesian likelihood analyses have been proposed as a first approach to identifying dark matter by determining if a given model is consistent with a set of lensing images – analyses of this nature have been performed in the context of particle dark matter substructure \cite{pcat,subs}.
+These approaches can be limited by significant computational cost, while approaches that rely on machine learning algorithms, can produce nearly instantaneous results at inference stage.